 Nutrient Deficiencies

-Data shows that many people do not consume enough key micronutrients.
-The greatest deficiencies concern vitamin D and folic acid.
-Other deficiencies include vitamin E, vitamin C, iron, iodine, zinc, calcium, magnesium, selenium and fatty acids omega-3.
-Groups particularly vulnerable to deficiencies include children and adolescents, pregnant and breastfeeding women, the elderly and the chronically ill.
+Data suggests that many people do not consume enough of key micronutrients.
+The most common deficiencies are vitamin D and folate.
+Other deficiencies include vitamin E, vitamin C, iron, iodine, zinc, calcium, magnesium, selenium, and omega-3 fatty acids.
+Groups particularly at risk of deficiencies include children and adolescents, pregnant and lactating women, the elderly, and people with chronic illnesses.

 Examples of Micronutrient Deficiencies: